vmxdev/tkvdb/README.md

 By default nodes in transactions allocated when needed using system malloc().
-You may pre-allocate memory block for transaction using `tkvdb_tr_create_m(db, BLOCKSIZE_IN_BYTES, 0)` In this case allocations of nodes in tree becomes faster, but size of transaction becomes limited to fixed value.
+You may pre-allocate memory block for transaction using `tkvdb_tr_create_m(db, BLOCKSIZE_IN_BYTES, 0)` In this case allocations of nodes in the tree becomes faster, but the size of the transaction becomes limited to a fixed value.
-Functions will return `TKVDB_ENOMEM` if you have reached limit.
+Functions will return `TKVDB_ENOMEM` if you have reached a limit.

 ## Compiling and running test